 Felony Defense Attorney

-Karren Kenney is an Orange County felony defense attorney who represents clients in Southern California charged with a variety of crimes, including the full slate of misdemeanor and felony offenses.
+Karren Kenney is a felony defense attorney who represents clients in Southern California charged with a variety of crimes, including the full slate of misdemeanor and felony offenses.
 A former Senior Deputy Public Defender, Ms. Kenney has dedicated her career to defending the accused.
-She has handled thousands of cases and tried more than 70 before juries.
+She has handled thousands of cases and tried more than 80 before juries.
 If you’ve been charged with a felony in California, your personal freedom is likely at risk.
 Ms. Kenney works aggressively to get charges reduced or dropped when possible, and she has a strong track record for securing the best possible outcome for the people she represents.